Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: RQ1: Root Cause of Misconfigurations

 \subsubsection{Misplaced configuration}

-To successfully parse the configurations, users are ought to comply with the configuration rules and set the configurations options in the right place. {Commonly, modern software often has multiple configuration files that affect different software components. \textit{According to our dataset, 42.31\%~(11/26) of users were confused about the complex file structure of software configurations.} Due to this reason, they may set the configurations in the wrong places, prohibiting the software from correctly parsing the configurations.
-For example, in \textbf{CA66}, Apache did not respond to configuration changes because the user modified the configuration file \texttt{httpd.conf}, which was overwritten by the configuration file \texttt{/etc/apache2/sites-enabled/000-default.conf}.
+To successfully parse the configurations, users ought to comply with the configuration rules and set the configuration options in the right place.
+Commonly, modern software often has multiple configuration files that affect different software components. \textit{Among the misplaced configuration issues, 47.62\%~(20/42) of users were confused about the complex file structure of software configurations.} Due to this reason, they may set the configurations in the wrong places, prohibiting the software from correctly parsing the configurations.
+For example, in \textit{RC$\mathit{_{I}}$-Case\#66}, Apache did not respond to configuration changes because the user modified the configuration file \texttt{httpd.conf}, which was overwritten by the configuration file \texttt{/etc/apache2/sites-enabled/000-default.conf}.
 Moreover, the order of configuration options may also cause misconfigurations.
-For example, \Cref{real_cases}(c) shows a software misconfiguration made by a Httpd user (\textbf{CA59}), where \texttt{RewriteCond} was incorrectly set after \texttt{RewriteRule}, resulting in an internal server error.
+For example, \Cref{real_cases}(c) shows a software misconfiguration made by a Httpd user (\textit{RC$\mathit{_{I}}$-Case\#59}), where \texttt{RewriteCond} was incorrectly set after \texttt{RewriteRule}, resulting in an internal server error.
 Finally, sometimes configurations can be divided into different groups based on the scopes of their impacts, so configuration options in different domains have different impacts.
 For instance, in the configuration file of MySQL, the options on the server and client side are defined by the groups \texttt{[mysqld]} and \texttt{[mysql]}, respectively.
-However, in \textbf{CA73}, a MySQL user forgot to specify the group \texttt{[mysqld]} before setting configuration options, leading to a fatal error.}
+However, in \textit{RC$\mathit{_{I}}$-Case\#73}, a MySQL user forgot to specify the group \texttt{[mysqld]} before setting configuration options, leading to a fatal error.